Learning to Fly: Let's simulate evolution in Rust (pt 2)

 }

-// This test might succeed or it might fail, hard to anticipate
+// This test might succeed or it might fail, impossible to anticipate

 #[test]